File upload

 Lumi supports a maximum file size of 200 MB.
 This limit refers to the size of the file transmitted by the browser or HTTP client.

-For a newline-delimited JSON file, specify the fields that map to the timestamp and message.
-These fields don't appear as user attributes on the events.
+For JSON format, including Splunk HEC, specify the fields that map to the timestamp and message.

 -

-Event timestamp: Enter a field for Time, and select your time format and time zone.
-For supported formats and examples, see Time formats.
+Event timestamp: Field you designate in Time.
+Also select your time format and time zone.
+For supported formats and examples, see Timestamp handling.

 -